Sacramento CPR Classes

 AHA Healthcare Provider: Online & Hands-On Skills

 The content of the online/hands-on skills class is identical to that of the traditional AHA healthcare provider class; the difference between the courses is the structure.
 In the online/hands-on skills course, the class is divided into three parts, the first of which is completed over the Internet.
 Parts two and three are hands-on skills practice and a testing session completed with an instructor.
-Completion of the course also results in the award of an AHA healthcare provider card.
+Completion of the course results in the award of an AHA healthcare provider card.

 AHA Family & Friends CPR

 The final CPR course offered by UC - Davis is designed to meet the needs of the general public.
 Students learn how to perform CPR on adults, children, and infants; use an AED on adults and children; and utilize choking cessation techniques on adults, children, and infants.
 The course focuses on practical skills and does not earn a certification card.
-A participation card is included in the student manual.

 Other School Options